-LocktoberfestDC explores the two major canals of 19th-century Washington D.C. as depicted in the map below:
+LocktoberfestDC explores the three major canals of 19th-century Washington D.C. as depicted in the map below:

 Washington City Canal

-To learn more about the Washington City Canal, click here.
+To learn more about the Washington City Canal, click here to visit the DC Preservation League website.

 To learn more about the C&O Canal, click here to visit the C&O Canal Trust website.